Azeri oil disaster an open wound for survivors

 "I thought it was the last day of my life.
 We were afraid that the platform would blow up.
 The picture was horrible - heavy wind, high waves ...
 My very close friends died.
 It's very painful to recollect that events," another worker, who declined to give his name, said.

-Rescuers have discovered nine bodies and search for 21 more as well as three workers who were swept into the sea from another platform some 11.5 miles (18.5 kilometers) away.
+Rescuers have discovered nine bodies and search for 21 more as well as three workers who were swept into the sea from another platform some 11.5 miles (18.5 kilometres) away.

 The rig accident was the worst since the U.S. drilling ship Seacrest capsized during a typhoon in the Gulf of Thailand in 1989, killing more than 90 people.